slsa-framework/slsa/docs/spec/v1.1/threats.md

 ![Supply Chain Threats](images/supply-chain-threats.svg)

 This threat model covers the *software supply chain*, meaning the process by which software is produced and consumed.
-We describe and clusters threats based on where in the software development pipeline those threats occur, labeled (A) through (I).
+We describe and cluster threats based on where in the software development pipeline those threats occur, labeled (A) through (I).
 This is useful because priorities and mitigations mostly cluster along those same lines.
 Keep in mind that dependencies are